CartoDB/carto-workshop/01-builder-visualization/exercises/torque.md

 ## 1. Import and create map

 * Use the link above to download the dataset and import it to the account.
-* Just drag and drop the file into the CARTO Maps interface and wait for the dataset to be imported.
+* Just drag and drop the file into the CARTO Dashboard and wait for the dataset to be imported.
 The map should be automatically created.

 ## 2. Change base map

-* Just change the basemap by the dark matter
+* Select *Dark Matter* basemap

 ## 3. Animated map

-* Select the layer and move to the `STYLE` section
+* Select the layer and move to the *STYLE* tab
-* Select `time` on the `COLUMN` parameter in order to animate your map by the timestamp of the position
+* Select `time` on the *COLUMN* parameter in order to animate your map by the timestamp of the position
-* Experiment with the rest of the parameters and how they affect your map visualization
+* Experiment with the rest of the parameters and see how they affect your map visualization
   * Point properties: fill, stroke and blending
   * Duration
   * Number of steps (what happens with 1 step?)